AGLDWG/reg-role/concepts/README.md

 # Registry Role Vocabulary

 This vocabulary contains the roles of people and organisations as they are defined within the ISO's standard _19135, Procedures for item registration_ [1].
+Some small additions have been made, for example the role of _Submitter_.

 These roles are used by the [Australian Government Linked Data Working Group](https://www.linked.data.gov.au) to govern the persistent idnetifier that they issue for Linked Data resources.
 See the WG's [Guidlines document](https://www.linked.data.gov.au/guidelines) for more information.